19hours/sg-statutes/Acts/Carriage by Air Act.md

 Section 2

-The Warsaw Convention with the amendments

-made to it by the Hague Protocol
+The Warsaw Convention with the amendments made to it by the Hague Protocol

-(Words in square brackets in the text are words substituted for or added to the original Warsaw Convention by Chapter I of the Hague Protocol.)
+(Words in square brackets in the text are words substituted for or added to the original Warsaw Convention by Chapter I of the Hague Protocol).

 [7/99]

-convention for the unification of certain rules

-relating to international carriage by air
+CONVENTION FOR THE UNIFICATION OF CERTAIN RULES

+RELATING TO INTERNATIONAL CARRIAGE BY AIR

 Chapter 1